 Tame the overwhelm – Hire Someone

-As I mentioned earlier, empaths are multitalented, and this leads to thinking that you can run all aspects of your business by yourselves.
 When I started Intuitiflow with my business partner, I decided that I would design and build our website, do all marketing, and create content.
-I was determined to not pay anyone a single cent for work I could do myself.
-I was unable to see that the social media and marketing world literally changes by the minute.
+I was determined to not pay anyone a single cent for work since I could do it all myself.
+But I was unable to see that the social media and marketing world literally changes by the minute.
 The tools and information that I used in past marketing jobs, were not serving me anymore.
 I pushed through for the first year and a half of our business but was burning out and hardly getting results.

-This was until, Lindsay, my business partner, found us a marketing pro who grew our Instagram account exponentially, re-built and optimized our website, created a Facebook group The Authentic Empath, and loaded us up with active group members.
+This was until, Lindsay, my business partner, found us a marketing pro.
+She grew our Instagram account exponentially, re-built and optimized our website, created a Facebook group The Authentic Empath, and loaded us up with active group members.
 Stephanie has not used one dollar in paid ads, she simply uses her magical techniques for organic growth.

-I have learned to stop cringing at the first of every month, when I write one check to my landlord, and another to Stephanie.
-Despite the fact that I can market and run social media, passing that work to someone who is passionate about marketing, leaves me to do the work that I love – writing, speaking, creating, and helping.
+I have learned to stop cringing at the first of every month when I write one check to my landlord, and another to Stephanie.
+Despite the fact that I can market and run social media, passing that work to someone else leaves me to do the work that I love – writing, speaking, creating, and helping.
 Now that I have lightened my load, I spend time growing the parts of the business that I love.
 I am able to pass all of my knowledge, and skill on to our beautiful clients, and zero time wondering how to make a killer sales funnel.

 Embrace structure – Set Boundaries

-Over the years I have listened to thousands of hours of podcasts, read SO many books and articles and don’t even get me started on all the inspirational entrepreneurs I follow on social media.
-A common thread among even the most successful entrepreneurs is the belief that your day starts at 5 am and ends at 11 pm, you eat, drink and sleep your business.
+Over the years I have listened to thousands of hours of podcasts, read SO many books and articles.
+And don’t even get me started on all the inspirational entrepreneurs I follow on social media.
+Here’s a common thread I found amongst even the most successful entrepreneurs.
+It’s the belief that your day starts at 5 am and ends at 11 pm, you eat, drink and sleep your business.
 If you are not putting in 110%, you are not dedicated.

 I am going to sharply contradict this.
 For empaths in entrepreneurship, the best way to maximize your time, and focus on the task at hand, is to set boundaries in all areas of your life.
 Choose a time to unplug from all devices each evening, take a full hour lunch break each day.
-Limit the amount of pro bono clients you take, and stop volunteering for every task force you are asked to be on.
-Meditate and engage in self-care unapologetically.
+Limit the amount of pro bono clients you take, and stop volunteering for every taskforce you are invited to.
+Meditate and engage in self-care unapologetically and yet grow professionally.
 Empaths become overwhelmed easily, and typically require alone time to recharge.
 I do wake up early most mornings, but instead of diving into work, my day starts with a meditation, then coffee.
 This gets the creative juices flowing and fires me up to take on the day.

 Know yourself a little better – Find out what Kind of Empath you are (or even if you aren’t, do you possess any of these qualities?)